FallingUpGame/FallingUp/README.md

 To get started, clone this repository and launch the project via the ```FallingUpVR.uproject``` file.
 If using version control, using [GitHub Desktop](https://desktop.github.com) is highly recommended.

 ### 2.0 File & Asset Layout

+All the files you will be working with are located in _FallingUp/Content/_ Inside you will find different folders meant to help organize the different objects used throughout the game.
+These folders are:
+* Architecture - objects such as doors, windows and pillars
+* Audio - wav audio clips that play for some of the memory objects
+* Blueprints - memory objects and player movement blueprints
+* Fonts - text files used for the start screen
+* Furniture - objects such as couches, chairs, and tables
+* Images - JPG and PNG files that are used as textures/materials for different materials or objects
+* Maps - the two levels in the game (_GroundFloor.umap_ and _Apartment.umap_)
+* Materials - files that are used to add a color or image to different objects
+* Movies - mp4 files that play during some of the memory objects
+* Objects - objects that are not normally considered furniture such as books, paper, cards, and bowls
+* Resources - files used to create the grass outside
+* Textures - files used along side materials to add different color effects to objects
+* Widgets - files used for the start menu and the video player

 ### 3.0 Gameplay Alterations